mcdemarco/the-new-kitchen-cookbook/fish/broiledSalmon.md

 ## Variants

-You can bake this around 15 minutes at 375° instead.
+You can bake this around 15 minutes at 375° instead (or 20 minutes at 300°).